 How does Q-DOS improve the status-quo?

-A wealth of operator well data remains un-analysed due to a lack of resources.
+A wealth of operator well data remains un-analysed or just poorly analysed, due to a lack of resources or understanding of the data.
 When data is analysed, the quality of its interpretation is not always convincing to the operator.
-Q-DOS™ will set a new standard.
-The intelligent software will learn from historic and real-time data and continually improve in interpretation accuracy over time.
+Q-DOS™ sets a new standard.
+The intelligent software learns from historic and real-time data and can continually improve in interpretation accuracy over time.
 The more data it processes, the more it learns.
 Individual interpretations from different analysts can vary.
-Q-DOS™ will create consistent informed and explainable results and predictions from its expanding knowledge base.
+Q-DOS™ will create consistent, informed and explainable results and predictions from its expanding knowledge base.

 Data analysis will become increasingly automated as Q-DOS™ learns continuously.

 Interpretation of a dataset that currently takes a human expert many days, if not weeks, will be reduced to minutes by Q-DOS™.
-Downhole data acquisition and analysis can be run continually, reports being produced automatically or at the click of a few buttons.
+Downhole data acquisition and analysis can be run continually or periodically, reports being produced automatically or at the click of a few buttons.

 Who uses Q-DOS?

-Since Q-DOS™ will primarily be a cloud-based application, results can be securely accessed from anywhere in the world, on any platform.
+Since Q-DOS™ is primarily a cloud-based application, results can be securely accessed from anywhere in the world, on any platform.
 Thus, maximum value from the results can be realised virtually instantaneously.

 What data does Q-DOS process?

 Q-DOS™ primarily processes data generated through Distributed Optical Sensing (DOS), Distributed Acoustic Sensing (DAS) and Distributed Temperature Sensing (DTS).
-Such datasets can be combined with all other forms of relevant downhole and surface data, including geological information or physical conditions.
-The processing of such large data volumes will be enabled by utilising the power of scalable cloud computing.
+Such datasets can be combined with all other forms of relevant downhole and surface data, including geological information or physical conditions varying in time.
+The processing of such large data volumes is enabled by utilising the power of powerful and scalable cloud computing.

 What is Distributed Optical Sensing (DOS)?

-DOS acquisition utilises optical fibre as the sensor, effectively creating thousands of sensor points along the fibre, all acquired continuously and instantaneously at the same time, by sensing at the speed of light.
+DOS acquisition utilises optical fibre as the sensor, which, using increasingly complex optical techniques, effectively creates thousands of sensor measurement points along the fibre, all acquired continuously and instantaneously at the same time, by sensing at the speed of light.
+These fibres can easily measure many kilometers of assets, wherever you can deploy fibre.